Peppermint essential oil (Mentha x piperita) is easily recognizable by its sweet, minty aroma.

 Another great blend is 5–8 drops of Peppermint in 1 oz (30 ml) of jojoba oil or unscented organic lotion to create a stimulating and refreshing foot cream.
 This one’s great for foot massages!

-- Do not apply to the face or near the eyes.
+- Can be irritating if applied to the face or near the eyes.

 - Wash hands well after use so you don’t accidentally touch your eyes.

-- Do not use Peppermint in the bathtub.
+- Peppermint can be quite skin irritating if used in the bathtub.

-- Always dilute Peppermint essential oil before applying it to your skin.
-I use 5–8 drops per 1 oz (30 ml) of cream or jojoba oil.
+- To avoid potential irritation, always dilute Peppermint essential oil before applying it to your skin.
+I use 5-6 drops per 1 oz (30 ml) of cream or carrier oil.